Komnomnomnom/swigibpy/README.rst

     tws.eConnect("", 7496, 42, poll_auto=False)

-The TWS C++ API performs synchronous I/O using socket receive, swigibpy does not alter this behaviour (hence the background thread).
+The TWS C++ API performs non-blocking socket I/O to communicate with TWS, swigibpy's background thread uses socket select to poll for incoming messages.

 Apart from a few trivial `patches`_ to aid compilation and interoperability with Python swigibpy does not alter the TWS C++ API code in any way.